 careers.
 Finally, our online horticulture program is a general horticulture degree

 available through our online portal which prepares students in a broad array of horticulture

-No matter which specialization area you choose, the opportunities and learning experiences
+No matter which concentration area you choose, the opportunities and learning experiences

 are endless with a degree in Plant and Soil Science.
 If you are interested in environmental